Tooth Sensitivity

 Ivan F. Stein, DDS, is a recognized innovator in neuromuscular and cosmetic dentistry.
 He has dedicated two decades of his career to researching and treating functional disorders of the jaw and mouth – including temporomandibular joint disorder (TMD) and excessive snoring caused by obstructive sleep apnea (OSA) – as well as full mouth reconstruction.

 Dr. Stein earned his Doctor of Dental Surgery degree at prestigious Georgetown University Dental School.
 He has personally developed a number of successful oral appliances for use in neuromuscular dentistry, including Oravan OSA, an oral appliance for the treatment of obstructive sleep apnea.
 Dr. Stein was named a Top Dentist in NJ Monthly Magazine and has been invited to appear on ABC and CNBC to discuss dentistry as an art, as well as the safety of dental materials.
-He is in private practice at New Jersey Sleep Apnea Solutions, offering a wide-range of sleep apnea treatment options to relieve snoring so patients no longer have to suffer from sleepless nights.
+He is in private practice at Northfield Dental Group, serving patients in and around West Orange, Short Hills and Livingston, New Jersey.